bivorzk/Nextw0rld2_auto_100kz/README.md

 ## Overview

-**Nextw0rld2_auto_100kz** is a Python project that automatically activates 'karzium's, so users do not need to click them manually.
-This automation helps streamline user experience, saving time and effort.
+**Nextw0rld2_auto_100kz** is a Python project that automatically activates 'karzium', so users do not need to click them manually.

 ## Features